lightward/mechanic-tasks/docs/abandoned-checkout-emails/README.md

 ## Documentation

-Roll your own abandoned checkout emails with this task – or, modify it to perform any other actions that your business needs when a checkout is let go. :) Out of the box, this task sends customers a recovery link, with an emails subject and message that you can easily customize.

-This task monitors checkouts in your store, and kicks off an email a day after a checkout is created – if the checkout wasn't completed, and if the customer provided their email address.
+This task monitors checkouts in your store, and kicks off an email a configurable number of hours after a checkout is created – if the checkout wasn't completed, and if the customer provided their email address.

-To change the followup time from 1 day to something else, click the "Show Advanced" link, and tweak the subscriptions with the time interval that suits your business.

-Please note!
-While the full checkout details are stored, it'll require some custom code to substitute in more details than the checkout recovery URL.
-Click the "Show Advanced" link in the task editor to dig into the task script, and feel free to message support if you have any questions.
+This task uses the same basic formatting as the standard Shopify abandoned checkout notification template.
+You may override the action button background with your own brand color, provided it is entered as an RGB hex value (e.g. #abc123).

+You can configure the custom message to the customer, the action button text, and the item list header.
+And since the task will set an email header to the primary locale (language) of your shop, these may be set to your native shop language.
+Product and variant titles will automatically be output in the language they are listed in your shop.

+Even though they don't appear in the task preview, item images *will* appear in the sent emails.

+**Important**: When using this task, make sure that Shopify's abandoned checkout notifications are disabled to prevent sending duplicate emails to customers.

 ## Installing this task